 Vestibulitis In CANINES, RABBITS but is also found to occur in CATS (rarer instances)

-Peripheral Vestibular Disorder or Geriatric Vestibular Disorder (if "ear infection" is not the cause)
+Peripheral Vestibular Disorder (if "ear infection" is not the cause)

 Vestibulitis, or Vestibular disorder, is the inflammation of the nerves responsible for connecting the dog's inner ear to the brain.
 When such inflammation occurs, the vestibular disorder often may develop the following symptoms: